natmegsweden/meeg_course/tutorial_01a_preprocessing.md

 We will again use `ft_rejectvisual` and this time focus on the summary statistics over trials (bottom left plot).
 Mark the **trials** that you think are bad and ought to be removed.
 Drag across the "bad points" in the figure.
 Try to plot a few trials to see how the channels look.
 There are

 This is visually guided way to reject trials by removing those showing high variance.
-You can also remove specific artifacts by using the the `ft_artifact_xxx` and `ft_rejectartifact` functions.
+You can also remove specific artefacts by using the the `ft_artifact_xxx` and `ft_rejectartifact` functions.
 This is a more automated way to do it.

 ```Matlab
 %% Remove bad trials